xdvom03/klaus/documentation.md

 # Temporary

-This will eventually become a proper PDF, less of a rambling mess, and also probably more serious in language.
+This will eventually become a proper PDF and less of a rambling mess.
 The same *caveat emptor* applies here as to the program, but even more.
 This is possibly outdated, incorrect, unrealised, unorganised or just un-.

 # Timeline